 PA Autism Insurance Act (Act 62) requires private health insurance companies to cover the cost of diagnostic assessment and treatment of autism spectrum disorder (ASD) for children under the age of 21.
-Act 62 applies to insured employer groups having 51 or more employees, as well as CHIP and adultBasic programs effective with contract renewals beginning July 1, 2009.
+Act 62 applies to insured employer groups having 51 or more employees, as well as the CHIP program effective with contract renewals beginning July 1, 2009.
 Members of small employer groups will have access to this benefit through the Department of Public Welfare.

 ASD Benefit Highlights